 - Study One involves the collection and analysis of financial, resource utilisation and resident assessment data.
-Data will be collected from 30 facilities in three regions within Queensland, New South Wales and Victoria, capturing around 2200 residents.
+Data has been collected from 30 facilities in three regions within Queensland, New South Wales and Victoria, capturing around 2200 residents.

 Study Two: The shared costs analysis study

-- This study will identify the costs that are shared across all residents (shared costs) and not related to the individual care needs of residents.
-It will calculate differences in shared costs between types of facilities as well as differences that may result from seasonal effects.
+- This study identifies the costs that are shared across all residents (shared costs) and not related to the individual care needs of residents.
+It examines differences in shared costs between types of facilities as well as differences that may result from seasonal effects.

 - Study Two will involve the collection of financial data from a sample of 110 facilities.

 - Data collection for this study started on 1 April 2018 and is close to being finalised.